flanksource/docs/canary-checker/docs/windows.md

 ### (Optional)

 If you require a [specific version of Canary Checker](https://github.com/flanksource/canary-checker/releases) or want to build your own to test, place the executable in the same folder as the required powershell script above.
-Otherwise, the powershell install script will download the latest release.
+Otherwise, the powershell install script downloads the latest release.

 ## 3. Create a canary